 Playtime Between Dogs: Signs to Watch Out for

-Play bowing is mostly seen during playtime between dogs.
+As you can imagine, dog play posture is mostly seen during playtime between dogs.

-The play bow plays a significant role in canine social interaction.
+This behavior plays a significant role in canine social interaction.

 Dogs are likely to start playing after this and when one dog wants to stop playing but the other wants to continue, they will occasionally do the action again.